The last tax year has not long ended, but now is the time to think about how you report taxable benefits provided to your employees.

 What is a P11D form?

-The P11D is used to report benefits provided to employees and expense payments by employers that are not included in the payroll process.
+The P11D (for income tax) and P11D(b) for Class 1A National Insurance Contributions) are used to report benefits provided to employees and expense payments by employers that are not included in the payroll process.

 If you provide benefits or non-exempt expenses, you must be aware of the annual P11D form that needs completing and sending to HMRC by 6 July every year.